James K. Morrow: Novels

-Morrow’s first two novels were overtly science-fictional in substance and tone.
+Morrow's first two novels were overtly science-fictional in substance and tone.
 The Wine of Violence (Holt, Rinehart and Winston, 1981) tells of a pacifist utopia whose citizens sublimate their aggressive urges through autobiographical video fantasies.
-The Continent of Lies (Holt, Rinehart and Winston 1984) posits a futuristic entertainment medium called “dreambeans” or “cephapples”: genetically engineered fruits that plunge consumers into scripted hallucinations.
+The Continent of Lies (Holt, Rinehart and Winston 1984) posits a futuristic entertainment medium called "dreambeans" or "cephapples": genetically engineered fruits that plunge consumers into scripted hallucinations.

 The author next attempted a more immediate, political, and experimental narrative.
 Although This Is the Way the World Ends (Henry Holt, 1986) was marketed initially as a mainstream novel, the science-fiction community embraced it, giving Morrow his first Nebula Award nomination.
-The plot is driven by “The Unadmitted,” a ghostly race of potential humans who never got to be born, due to nuclear holocaust.
-Determined to use their earthly tenures wisely, the unadmitted put the surviving architects of Armageddon—including the novel’s everyman protagonist—on trial under the Nuremberg precedent.
+The plot is driven by "The Unadmitted," a ghostly race of potential humans who never got to be born, due to nuclear holocaust.
+Determined to use their earthly tenures wisely, the unadmitted put the surviving architects of Armageddon—including the novel's everyman protagonist—on trial under the Nuremberg precedent.

-Only Begotten Daughter (William Morrow 1990) represented the author’s initial exploration of the subject that would preoccupy him during his mature writing years: the enigma of religious faith.
-The protagonist is Julie Katz, whose existential problems include the fact that she is Jesus Christ’s divine half-sister, reincarnated in contemporary Atlantic City.
+Only Begotten Daughter (William Morrow 1990) represented the author's initial exploration of the subject that would preoccupy him during his mature writing years: the enigma of religious faith.
+The protagonist is Julie Katz, whose existential problems include the fact that she is Jesus Christ's divine half-sister, reincarnated in contemporary Atlantic City.

 In The Last Witchfinder (William Morrow, 2006) the author dramatized the birth of the scientific worldview.
-Though much of the novel plays like straightforward, albeit comic, historical fiction, the author employs a peculiar postmodern conceit: the story is told by a sentient book, Isaac Newton’s Principia Mathematica.
-The narrative turns on Jennet Stearne, who makes it her life’s mission to bring down the Parliamentary Witchcraft Act of 1604.
+Though much of the novel plays like straightforward, albeit comic, historical fiction, the author employs a peculiar postmodern conceit: the story is told by a sentient book, Isaac Newton's Principia Mathematica.
+The narrative turns on Jennet Stearne, who makes it her life's mission to bring down the Witchcraft Act 1603.

-Morrow wrote his ninth full-length novel, an homage to Mary Shelley’s Frankenstein, under the title Prometheus Wept.
+Morrow wrote his ninth full-length novel, an homage to Mary Shelley's Frankenstein, under the title The Philosopher’s Apprentice (William Morrow, 2008).
 The protagonist, Mason Ambrose, is a failed philosophy student hired to implant a moral compass in a mysterious young woman, Londa Sabacthani, whose conscience is a blank slate.
-The book was ultimately published as The Philosopher’s Apprentice (William Morrow, 2008).

-Much as The Last Witchfinder celebrates the coming of the Enlightenment, Morrow’s tenth novel, Galápagos Regained (St. Martin’s Press, 2015), rejoices in the advent of evolutionary thought.
-The heroine is Charles Darwin’s zookeeper, the fictional Chloe Bathurst, who will stop at nothing to win the Great God Contest: £10,000 to the first person who can prove, or disprove, the existence of God.
+Much as The Last Witchfinder celebrates the coming of the Enlightenment, Morrow's tenth novel, Galápagos Regained (St. Martin's Press, 2015), rejoices in the advent of evolutionary thought.
+The heroine is Charles Darwin's zookeeper, the fictional Chloe Bathurst, who will stop at nothing to win the Great God Contest: £10,000 to the first person who can prove, or disprove, the existence of God.